zzxx-husky/data-structure-c-/README.md

 # data-structure-cpp

-Some data structure written in C++
+Some data structures written in C++